-The word "Ladle" can be used as a noun to indicate a kitchen implement, or it can be used as a verb, meaning to scoop up a liquid with a Ladle.
+Note that the word “ladle” can be used as a noun to indicate a kitchen implement, or it can be used as a verb, meaning to scoop up a liquid with a ladle.

 Jelly Canning Ladles